 Global Entry is a parallel program to TSA PreCheck, though it has different benefits.
-Global Entry gets you expedited customs & immigration when returning to the US from abroad.
-You can use a kiosk at immigration, and just have to provide your fingerprints, have your picture taken, and answer a few questions, and you’ll be on your way.
+Global Entry gets you expedited customs & immigration when returning to the United States from abroad, regardless of which airline you’re flying.
+You can use a kiosk at immigration, and thanks to your biometric data being on file, you’ll be on your way quickly.

 This is a very nice complement to TSA PreCheck.
 Global Entry saves you time when arriving on an international flight, while TSA PreCheck saves you time when departing from a US airport.